-Require proponents of development to pay for or construct the growth-related portion of utility infrastructure needs in order for utility service providers to balance capital expenditures with revenues and still maintain established service standards.
+Require proponents of development to pay for or construct the growth-related portion of utility infrastructure needs so that utility service providers can balance capital expenditures with revenues and still maintain established service standards.
 Support the use of reimbursement agreements, such as latecomer agreements, as a method of employing equitable cost sharing for development costs among the original developer and subsequent developers who benefit from the increased capacity provided by the original developer.